Clarifai/old-docs/api-guide/model/deep-training.md

 {% endtabs %}

-### Create Visual Detector
+### Create a Visual Detector

-Create a visual detector to detect bounding box regions in images or video frames and then  classify the objects detected.
-You can also send the regions detected by bounding boxes to an image cropper model to create a new cropped image from the region.
+Create a visual detector to detect bounding box regions in images or video frames and then  classify the detected images.
+You can also send the image regions to an image cropper model to create a new cropped image.

 {% tabs %}
 {% tab title="gRPC Java" %}